eProsima/Integration-Service-docs/docs/newprotocol.rst

 ``create_reader``.

-Starting out implementation from scratch, we need to include the needed libraries, in our case, simply the header file that give us access to the implementation of our :ref:`ISWriter` and :ref:`ISReader`, ``ISBridgeProtocol.h``.
+Starting out implementation from scratch, we need to include the needed libraries, in our case, simply the header file that gives us access to the implementation of our :ref:`ISWriter` and :ref:`ISReader`, ``ISBridgeProtocol.h``.

 .. literalinclude:: new_bridge.cpp